-A self-contained dwelling unit that is located on the same lot as a principal dwelling but is used independent and subordinate of the principal dwelling.
-Accessory Dwelling Units include a living room, sleeping area, kitchen, and bathroom, and have a lockable entrance door.
+An Accessory Dwelling Unit (ADU) is a self-contained dwelling unit that is located on the same lot as a principal dwelling that meets the regulations identified in Section 2.6.3.D.
 An Accessory Dwelling Unit may be located above a garage.
-Accessory Dwelling Units may be detached or attached to the principal dwelling, but shall not be permitted within the attached building type.
+Accessory Dwelling Units may be detached, attached, or internal to the principal dwelling.
+Only residential uses are permitted in Accessory Dwelling Units.